 Don’t Fight the Charges Against You Alone

-The experienced attorneys at the KC Defense Counsel have valuable experience defending those accused of serious criminal crimes including stealing and robbery.
+The experienced Criminal Defense Attorneys at the KC Defense Counsel have valuable experience defending those accused of serious criminal crimes including stealing and robbery.
 If you’ve been charged with one of the theft crimes, call the team at the KC Defense Counsel to schedule a free initial consultation and to discuss the facts of your case.